I'm a wife, mom, blogger, entrepreneur, and animal lover—with allergies.

-Russian Blue Cats have a distinct bluish silver coat that is thick and short.
+Russian Blue cats have a distinct bluish silver coat that is thick and short.
 They are a very shy breed, but are extremely intelligent and bond strongly to their families.
-There is less scientific evidence proving their hypoallergenic qualities, but they are believed to produce less of the Fel d 1 enzyme and also may trap allergens in their thick, short, double coat.
+There is less scientific evidence proving their hypoallergenic qualities, but they are believed to produce less of the Fel d 1 enzyme than other cats, and also may trap allergens in their thick, short, double coat.

 My husband suffers pretty badly from allergies, and about a year and a half ago we made the decision to get two hypoallergenic kittens (we chose the Siberian Cat breed).
-We assumed that hypoallergenic meant no allergies - which is pretty much what it implies.
-Weeelllll. . ..it turns out that getting these cats was not a "hypoallergenic" experience.
+We assumed that hypoallergenic meant no allergies.
+Well . . . it turned out that getting these cats was not a "hypoallergenic" experience in that sense.
 However, when all is said and done, my husband and I both fell in love with the cats and came across various strategies to lower the effects of the allergies.
 Over time, my husband's allergy tolerance has grown and the cats have become a non-issue for him.

-Here are some of the strategies we used:
+Here are some of the strategies we used to avoid allergic reactions:

 HEPA Air Purifiers

 This can be an expensive option, but it is well worth it.
-Not only will the HEPA filters help to filter out any cat allergens, but it will also catch other allergens like pollen and dust.
+Not only will the HEPA filter help remove any cat allergens from the air, but it will also catch other allergens like pollen and dust.
 This will lower your allergy reactions in general and make life in your house more comfortable.
 When trying to pick the right filter, be sure to do extensive research if you want to pick one of the cheaper options.
 We have found that the more expensive ones are worth the cost because of their quality.

-We decided when we adopted our kittens that we would keep an allergy free room.
+We decided when we adopted our kittens that we would keep an allergy-free room.
 If you're willing to do this, the most effective room to keep allergy free is the bedroom.
 It will give allergy sufferers a full night's sleep without allergens and also gives them a place to go during the day if they feel a little stuffy.
-All you have to do to keep this room allergy free is prevent the cats from entering it and keep it as clean as possible.
-We had our room as an allergy free zone for about six months until my husband decided he didn't need it anymore.
+All you have to do to keep this room allergy free is to prevent the cats from entering it and keep it as clean as possible.
+We had our room as an allergy-free zone for about six months until my husband decided he didn't need it anymore.